List of Marvel Comics teams and organizations: Called

-Cat People

-The Cat People are an organization appearing in American comic books published by Marvel Comics.

-The Cat People are a race of humanoid felines that are associated with Tigra.
-The first Cat People were created from ordinary house cats by a medieval sorcerer named Ebrok.
-Though the Cat People were initially welcomed into Ebrok's community as warriors and domestic servants, their fierce nature as well as their rapid breeding rate soon started to become uncontrollable and the Cat People were banished to another dimension by Ebrok's fellow sorcerers.
-The sorcerers also installed a magick ensuring that Ebrok's original transformation spell would never work again.

 Cavalry

-The Cavalry is an organization appearing in American comic books published by Marvel Comics.

 The Cavalry is Georgia's sanctioned superhero team and a part of the Fifty-State Initiative.
 Known members are Stunt-Master, Crime-Buster, Red Nine, Thor Girl (revealed to be a Skrull imposter), and Ultra Girl.

 Champions

 There are two versions of the Champions:

 Champions of Xandar

-The Champions of Xandar is an organization appearing in American comic books published by Marvel Comics.

-The Champions of Xandar banded together to safeguard the four-sectioned world of Xandar in the Andromeda Galaxy from all threats to its security.
+The Champions of Xandar is an organization established to safeguard the four-sectioned world of Xandar in the Andromeda Galaxy from all threats to its security.
 The Champions coordinated Xandar's space militia, the Nova Corps, a standing army of 500 soldiers, and its special Syfon Warrior regiment.
 Most of the Champions were killed fighting the forces of Nebula and the team disbanded.

 China Force

-China Force is an organization appearing in American comic books published by Marvel Comics.

 China Force is a superhero team in China.
-Each of its members are named after the Chinese zodiac where some of them had training with the Chinese military.
+Each of its members are named after the Chinese zodiac and several of them trained with the Chinese military.
 They consist of Rat, Ox, Rabbit, Jade Dragon, Snake, Horse, Monkey, and Dog.